Work & Travel Canada, The Ultimate Guide

 There are plenty of job opportunities for travellers in Canada but sometimes they are not easy to find.
 Mastering the English language helps.
-If your English language skills need improvement, you have the possibility to combine your work and travel with a few weeks of language studies at a unique Wilderness Langage School.
+If your English language skills need improvement, I suggest combining your work and travel with a few weeks of language studies.

 See what is right for you

 - Jobs on organic farms: If you like gardening and fruit picking you find many volunteer jobs on farms.

-- Ranch jobs in Canada on cattle ranches or Guest Ranches: fulfil your dream and be a cowboy or cowgirl for a while.
+- Ranch jobs in Canada on cattle ranches or Guest Ranches: fulfill your dream and be a cowboy or cowgirl for a while.

 - And here are some tips about volunteering.